antonioalanxs/minishell/README.md

 ### Signal Handling

 Handles the `SIGNINT` (Ctrl-C) signal gracefully, ensuring that pressing it does not close the shell.
 If a command is running in the foreground, pressing Ctrl-C cancels its execution.

+## Code Design

+### Execution Strategy and Pipeline Management

+The execution and pipeline management follow distinct approaches for different scenarios:

+* **Single command execution**: The parent process forks, letting its child execute the command, and waits for it.

+* **Execution of two commands**: The parent process performs the first fork, allowing the first child to execute the first command and waiting for it.
+After the first child finishes, it performs a second fork, waiting for the second child to execute the second command.
+If the two commands need to communicate, a pipeline is used.

+* **Execution of more than two commands**: A two-pipeline system is employed, where depending on the command's position (even or odd), it reads from one pipe and writes to another.
+Two pipes, `p` and `p2`, are utilized.
+If the command is odd, it reads from `p` and writes to `p2`.
+If the command is even, it reads from `p2` and writes to `p`.
+The first command reads from standard input/its redirection, and the last command writes to standard output/its redirection.
+The parent process waits for each child to execute its corresponding command before invoking the next child.

+### Background Implementation

+Background execution is achieved without resorting to the conventional use of the `waitpid` command.
+This decision is made to allow users to continue using the minishell without waiting for the completion of running processes.
+Instead, processes will run continuously in the background.

+When the user enters any instruction, a `waitpid` is performed with the `WHOHANG` flag to check if the processes have concluded or are still running.
+This approach enables smooth interaction with the `minishell`, as it does not pause to wait for the completion of background processes.

+### `jobs` and `fg` Commands

+The system maintains an array of jobs, each containing the user's command line, an array of process IDs (PIDs), and a boolean variable indicating whether the job has finished (all child processes have terminated).
+The array has a maximum capacity of 25 jobs, and each job can hold up to 50 PIDs.

+#### `jobs`

+The `jobs` command checks the status of each job using the `finished` function and displays the results.
+If a job has finished, its index is saved in an array of finished job indices for subsequent removal from the active jobs array.

+#### `fg`

+* **Without job number**: If no job number is specified, the `fg` command uses a restrictive `waitpid`, actively waiting for all child processes associated with the first job in the active jobs array to finish.

+* **With job number**: If a job number is provided, the same action is performed for the job at the specified position in the array.
+When the job completes, it is removed from the active jobs array.

+### Signal Handling Implementation

+The signal handling implementation distinguishes the following cases:

+* **Nothing is running in the foreground**: The signal is reprogrammed to display the prompt again.

+* **Something is running in the foreground**: Default signal behavior.
+It terminates the ongoing execution and displays the prompt again.

+* **Something is running in the background**: The signal is ignored.

 ## Acknowledgments